enthus1ast/nimCloudflareDynDns/README.md

 how it works
 ============

-- it visits bunch of "how is my ip"/resolver sites
+- it visits a bunch of "how is my ip"/resolver sites
 - assume the most often seen ip(v4 only!) is your ip
 - sets "A" dns record via cloudflare api